Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# Short Academic Bio
-Wenchao is a 2nd-year Ph.D. student at Medical Mechatronics Lab, the Department of Electronic Engineering, The Chinese University of Hong Kong, supervised by Prof. Hongliang Ren and Prof. Laschi Cecilia.
-Before that, he received M.Sc. degree of the Department of Mechanical Engineering from National University of Singapore in 2021.
-His research interests are mainly about source-constrained medical image computing and computer assisted intervention in a data-centric viewpoint.
-Topics that I am currently working on: synthetic data generation, domain adaptation and generalization, etc.
+I am a 2nd-year Ph.D. student at Medical Mechatronics Lab, the Department of Electronic Engineering, The Chinese University of Hong Kong, supervised by Prof. Hongliang Ren and Prof. Laschi Cecilia.
+Before that, I received M.Sc. degree of the Department of Mechanical Engineering from National University of Singapore in 2021, supervised by Prof. Hongliang Ren and Prof. Laschi Cecilia.
+My research vision is to build autonomous dynamic tactile generation module based on multimodal fusion （vision+tactile), which enables the surgical robot to autonomously and efficiently acquire biological properties (such as tissue's elastic modulus) during surgery through only a slight contact depth within the millimeter scale.
+In this way, I firmly believe that it provides the surgeon with more information through physical interaction beyond the single visual information input, creating a more immersive and comprehensive view of the surgery.

-# Too Long One
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).